On the (In)Security of Loading Machine Learning Models: Future Directions

 \section{Future Directions}

-In line with our goal of raising awareness and interest around the security challenges of ML model sharing, we encourage efforts from both the scientific and industrial communities.
-Without claiming to be exhaustive, we highlight several potential directions for future research.
+In line with our goal of deepening understanding of the security challenges in loading \ac{ML} models, we highlight several potential directions for future research.

-Beyond the framework and hub levels examined in this work, a third dimension might be represented by third-party libraries not presented in official framework documentation, and thus excluded from our selection criteria.
-The popularity of some of these (e.g., safetensors~\cite{safetensors}) might make it interesting to investigate how they fit within the categories identified in our study, as well as the specific implications and peculiarities they introduce.
-Additionally, it is worth exploring how users approach these libraries, specifically whether they apply a different level of skepticism compared to \textit{official} methods.
+Beyond the framework and hub levels examined in this work, a third dimension may involve third-party libraries not included in official framework documentation and thus excluded from our selection criteria.
+The popularity of some (e.g., safetensors~\cite{safetensors}) makes it worthwhile to examine how they align with our identified categories and what unique implications they introduce.
+Additionally, it would also be interesting to explore how users approach these libraries, specifically whether they apply a different level of skepticism compared to \textit{official} methods.

-LLM-specific formats (e.g., GGUF, GPTQ, AWQ) introduce further challenges.
-On one hand, the prohibitive size of such models shifts user focus from training to inference.
-On the other hand, their reliance on native code highlights once again the need to revisit traditional software security concerns, such as those related to memory integrity.
+LLM-specific formats (e.g., GGUF, GPTQ, AWQ) introduce additional challenges.
+Indeed, the prohibitive size of these models shifts users’ focus from training to inference, although even inference is often infeasible on local machines.
+Moreover, pre-trained models are typically released only by a few major vendors that have the computational resources to train them.
+These factors not only redirect the focus of sharing solutions toward optimized formats designed for inference, which are not required to be well-suited for architectural modifications (thus making restricted solutions less limiting), but may also alter the overall threat model due to the different distribution of actors involved.

 Automatic model scanners also represent a broad area for future research.
 While we discussed their limitations, future work could systematically assess their performance at scale, particularly against diverse adversarial techniques.
 Inspired by advances in malware detection, additional approaches (e.g., dynamic analysis) could be explored.